-Collect 3x5 index cards (or copies of Phone Paper Prototype - Template), sticky notes, colored pens and pencils, scissors for each team Print a copy of Prototype

-Brainstorming - Activity Guide for each team
+Collect 3x5 index cards (or copies of the prototype template), sticky notes, colored pens and pencils, scissors for each team Print a copy of the activity guide for each team

 Heads Up!
 Please make a copy of any documents you plan to share with students.